demisto/content/Packs/RecordedFuture/Integrations/RecordedFuture/README.md

         "CVE": {
             "Evidence": [
                 {
                     "description": "1 sighting on 1 source: Recorded Future Malware Hunting.
 Activity seen on 1 out of the last 28 days with 24 all-time daily sightings.
-Exploited in the wild by 1 malware family: <e id=K4T4te>DroidRt</e>.
+Exploited in the wild by 1 malware family: DroidRt.
 Last observed on May 23, 2020.
-Sample hash: <e id=hash:ffd0d7e6ba12ed20bc17f9ea1a1323a04cbf2e03bcaec0fa9ea574d9a7fb4881>ffd0d7e6ba12ed20bc17f9ea1a1323a04cbf2e03bcaec0fa9ea574d9a7fb4881</e>.", "level": 5,
+Sample hash: ffd0d7e6ba12ed20bc17f9ea1a1323a04cbf2e03bcaec0fa9ea574d9a7fb4881.", "level": 5,
                     "rule": "Exploited in the Wild by Recently Active Malware", "ruleid": "recentMalwareActivity",